coolchip/luxtronik2/README.md

 Migrating to version 1.0.0
 --------------------------
 The API changed between version 0.1.2 and version 1.0.0.
-See migrating for information on how to migrate your application to the new API.
+[See migrating guide](MIGRATING.md) for information on how to migrate your application to the new API.